 Hope, challenges as PM marks 100 days in office

-May 26, 2018-The first 100 days of the KP Sharma Oli-led government were marked by hopes among the people of prosperity, development and good governance even as many goals set out in the annual policies and programmes appear to be too ambitious to achieve.
+The first 100 days of the KP Sharma Oli-led government were marked by hopes among the people of prosperity, development and good governance even as many goals set out in the annual policies and programmes appear to be too ambitious to achieve.

 The Oli government completed 100 days in office on Friday, raising more hope in citizens than making concrete achievements.
 The government’s bold move to crush syndicates in the public transport sector has cheered the public.
 In its next move, the government seems to be working to break the nexus of gold smugglers.

 Enjoying full support of Parliament, with the two Madhes-based parties also standing on the government’s side, the ruling party has embarked on its journey with confidence even though there are challenges in implementing federalism.

 Ruling party leaders said the government has started service delivery and has left some prints on good governance.
 “The beginning looks promising but we need

 to wait and see how things unfold in the coming days,” Dev Gurung, a leader of the newly announced Nepal Communist Party, said.
 Crippling power outages have vanished from the country.

 The recent unification of PM Oli’s party with the third largest force in Parliament is perceived to have made his government stronger, as it focuses on its prosperity and development goals.

 However, drafting of laws necessary for implementing the constitution adopted three years ago has not made much headway.
 The government claims to be improving relations with the southern neighbour, particularly after Indian Prime Minister Narendra Modi visited Nepal.
 The two prime ministers have signed agreements on Kathmandu-Raxaul electric rail project and Nepal-India waterways.

 Besides, the government also prioritises relations with another immediate neighbour--China.
 The prime minister will visit China next month.